 Juki should be your number one choice if you are looking for a strong, durable, reliable, and feature-packed sewing machine.
 They should also be your first choice for industrial sewing applications.
 Click the link below to browse through their selection of machines and pick the one that best suits your needs.
 You can also visit the Juki home sewing machines or their industrial machines section to learn more about what their machines can do.

 Other notable brands of sewing machines included in my research include Bernina, Husqvarna, Pfaff, and Elna.

-Bernina is well known for manufacturing high-priced premium sewing machines.
+Bernina is well known for manufacturing high-end premium sewing machines.
 However, it scores very high with customers in all areas and is regarded as having machines with the best value for money.
 It is a Swiss company.
 It produces a range of premium sewing, embroidery, and long arm quilting machines.
 It also has a range of sergers (overlock) machines.
-Their latest top of the line sewing and embroidery machine is the Bernina 880 (pictured below) which costs about $9,000.
-Bernina scores very high in every category.
+Their latest top of the line sewing and embroidery machine is the Bernina 880 (pictured below), which costs about $9,000.
+Bernina scores very highly in every category.
 It is described as the Rolls Royce of sewing machines.
-Basically, if money is not an object and you are looking a high-quality, state of the art sewing machine, then Bernina is your best option.
+If money is not an object and you are looking for a high-quality, state of the art sewing machine, then Bernina is your best option.

 What Are The Best Sewing Machine Brands?

 The table below is a comparison of the best sewing machine brands on the market today.